 - Don’t form your meatballs too big!
 This recipe should produce about 20 meatballs.

-You can simplify the whole rice issue by making these meatbhalls with Minute Rice (instant rice).
+You can simplify the whole rice issue by making these meatballs with Minute Rice (instant rice).

 I also garnish the meatballs with a sprinkle of fresh parsley.
-I find that a little bit of fresh herbs makes everything prettier and more appetizing.
+I find that a few fresh herbs make everything prettier and more appetizing.